 Katharine Allen

-Kat Allen serves as the Director of Outreach and Engagement at Historic Columbia, where she leads the research, programs, and visitor experience teams.
+Kat Allen serves as the Director of Education and Interpretation at Historic Columbia, where she leads the curatorial and education teams.
 She holds degrees from the University of Redlands (BA, English Literature) and the University of South Carolina (MA, Public History; MLIS).
 Her recent projects include the reinterpretation of the Modjeska Monteith Simkins House, essays in 101 Women Who Shaped South Carolina and Invisible No More: The African American Experience at the University of South Carolina, and the launches of Columba City of Women and “We’re Here!
 Preserving Columbia’s LGBTQ+ Stories.”
 A former archivist, Kat regularly consults on projects, ranging from National Register nominations to documentary films, that promote and expand upon the history of marginalized communities in Columbia and Richland County.

 Rebecca Woodruff